aequitas/cinekid-render-server/README.md

 The `make` command can be run as often as needed (eg: after changing settings) and will try to undo all changes made manually to ensure the computer is in a expected state.

-To reapply changes after the repository has been updated on Github run these commands:
+To reapply changes after the repository has been updated on Github run:

-    git pull && make
+    make update

 To verify if everything is working run: